Talis Biomedical Corporation ( - GuruFocus.com

-Shareholder rights law firm Robbins+LLP is investigating Talis Biomedical Corporation (NASDAQ: TLIS) to determine whether certain Talis officers and directors violated securities laws and breached fiduciary duties to shareholders in connection with the Company’s February 2021 initial public offering ("IPO").
+SAN DIEGO, May 09, 2023 (GLOBE NEWSWIRE) -- Shareholder rights law firm Robbins LLP is investigating Talis Biomedical Corporation ( TLIS) to determine whether certain Talis officers and directors violated securities laws and breached fiduciary duties to shareholders in connection with the Company’s February 2021 initial public offering ("IPO").
 Talis purportedly develops diagnostic tests for infectious diseases and other conditions at the point-of-care.
 The Talis One tests are being developed for respiratory infections, infections related to women's health, and sexually transmitted infections.

 If you would like more information about our investigation of Talis Biomedical Corporation's misconduct, click here.